Al Moschetti

 Albert Vincent Moschetti (January 1, 1920 – December 10, 2007) was an American professional basketball player.
 He played in the National Basketball League for the Sheboygan Red Skins during the 1944–45 season and averaged 5.0 points per game.
-He also played in the American Basketball League.
-While in college, Moschetti played for the St. John's team that won the 1943 National Invitation Tournament.
+Moschetti also played in the American Basketball League.
+While in college, he played for the St. John's team that won the 1943 NIT.